 Why Practice Design Critique

-There are many things you can do to effectively prepare for a design critique, but for now I’m just going to highlight the ones that are either commonly missed or seem to have a higher-than-average impact on the quality of conversation that ensues.
+There are many things you can do to effectively prepare for a design critique, but for now I’m just going to highlight the ones that are either commonly missed or seem to have an outsized impact on the quality of conversation that follows.

 Make it a Safe Space